ENVMGT 742 : Social Dimensions of Global Environmental Change

 |Capability 6:||Social and Environmental Responsibilities|

-- Identify some of the drivers of anthropogenic climate change and explain the implications of climate change on social-ecological systems.
-(Capability 1 and 4)
+- Identify and describe some of the drivers of anthropogenic climate change and explain the implications of climate change of social-systems.
+(Capability 1, 2, 4 and 6)

-- Demonstrate an understanding of how and why people disagree about climate change, and ways to resolve these disagreements (Capability 1, 3, 4 and 6)
+- Demonstrate an understanding of how and why people disagree about climate change (Capability 1, 2, 4 and 6)

-- Critically analyse differential vulnerability, adaptive capacity, and resilience of selected systems to climate variability, and change.
-(Capability 1, 2 and 5)
+- Critically evaluate differential vulnerability, adaptive capacity, and resilience of selected systems to climate variability, and change.
+(Capability 1, 2 and 6)

-- Identify, explain and critically evaluate strategies to enhance the capacity of systems, communities, and institutions to mitigate and adapt environmental conditions.
-(Capability 1, 2, 3 and 6)
+- Identify strategies to enhance the capacity of systems, communities, and institutions to mitigate and adapt environmental conditions.
+(Capability 1, 2, 3, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|